ANU is currently accepting enrollments for its first two edX on-line courses: Engaging India and Greatest Unsolved Mysteries of the Universe.

-In my own view is that neither lectures, nor MOOCs (Massive Open Online Courses), are the future of university education.
+My view is that neither lectures, nor MOOCs (Massive Open Online Courses), are the future of university education.
 Lectures, live or via video, are a useful supplement to an education program, but are not essential.
-As Robert Pirsig detailed in his “Church of Reason” chapter of Zen and the Art of Motorcycle Maintenance.
-Pirsig's fictional character, a teacher and computer software documenter, argued that the physical university campus was not the real university, it was the community of scholars.
+In Pirsig's 1974 semi-autobiographical work "Zen and the Art of Motorcycle Maintenance", a teacher and computer software documenter, argues that the physical campus is not the real university.
+Pirsig suggests in the “Church of Reason” chapter, that is a community of scholars.
 This foreshadows today's discussion of the on-line university.

 Four years ago, I gave up presenting lecture based university courses, and have been teaching ANU masters students on-line in an asynchronous (non-real-time mode) using text based materials.
 Where possible, I supplement this with some video materials and students can arrange to drop and and see me (or on-line in synchronous real time mode).
 But research shows that while students like to see and speak to their lecturer, and to watch videos, this does not improve their learning outcomes.
 So in my view lectures, and their on-line equivalent, should be offered as an optional extra for the mainstream of education, which will be on-line, task based and text rich.